ADVANTICS/documentation/products/shared-charge-controllers/charger-can-interfaces/can_v2.md

 ### Description

-Controller (ADM-CS-SECC hardware variant, ie. &quot;DIN rail&quot;) has various outputs that can be controlled through this message.
+Controller (ADM-CS-SECC hardware variant, ie. "DIN rail") has various outputs that can be controlled through this message.

 ### Payload